pzunini/yardSale-ecommerce/README.md

-# yardSale-ecommerce
+# Yard Sale E-commerce

-Ecommerce site from Platzi's frontend practical course.
+E-commerce site from Platzi's frontend practical course.

-Here you will find all the files created while the course for develop a ecommerce website with HTML & CSS
+Here you will find all the files created while the course for develop a e-commerce website with HTML & CSS